UBC-iGEM/internal-wiki-2023-24/src/index.md

 The iGEM project involves many moving parts from all our subteams.
 In order to ensure everyone is aware of what is going on and to comply with [subteam transparency](#subteam-transparency), we must break our project down into concrete, small steps.
 Now you're asking, what does it mean to create a concrete, small step?

 #### Concrete (with a meaningful deliverable)
 When defining a next course of action, either for your subteam members or yourself, make sure there is a clear reason for doing this task that contributes to an overarching goal.
 Each task should also have deliverable that indicates that this step has been successfully completed.
 For instance, if you are a lead and have given your subteam members a task to understand Golden Gate Assembly, there are two things you should think about.
 One, why should they learn this procedure?
-In the context of synthetic biology, you should let your members know that [Golden Gate Assmebly](https://technology.igem.org/assembly/golden-gate) is an  "extremely powerful modular assembly technique in synthetic biology that allows for the efficient and precise assembly of multiple DNA fragments into a single construct.".
+In the context of synthetic biology, you should let your members know that [Golden Gate Assmebly](https://technology.igem.org/assembly/golden-gate) is an "extremely powerful modular assembly technique in synthetic biology that allows for the efficient and precise assembly of multiple DNA fragments into a single construct." and that we are planning to use this technique in our experiments.
 Even if you believe the reasoning behind a task is obvious, this is not the case for every member.
 Be explicit in this reasoning.

 Two, how can your subteam members can explicitly demonstrate this understanding in a way that if possible, benefits all members?
 For instance, ask every member to upload their notes to this internal wiki; then members from other subteams can read what they have written and understand the Golden Gate Assembly as well.
 This not only allows your members to consolidate their understanding of Golden Gate Assembly, but also to allow knowledge sharing to other subteams.